tony-aw/tinycodet/README.md

 ```

 If you’re still interested, I invite you to read the rest of this
-Read-Me and perhaps try out the package yourself.
+Read-Me, and perhaps try out the package yourself.